 Under Option 2A, the Northeast Area would have a mix of employment-focused areas and housing (see Figure 7).
 The primary uses in the district would include:

-· Residential mixed-use, and

-Medium-intensity commercial which would allow uses such as light industrial, life sciences and biotechnology, and office.
+- Residential mixed-use which would allow retail, office, and service uses on the ground floor (not light industrial), and - Medium-intensity commercial which would allow uses such as light industrial, life sciences, and office.

 Option 2A also proposes: